A closer look: Rapid Breathing (Tachypnea) in Dogs

 Tachypnea that is persistent or getting worse warrants emergency veterinary attention, especially if it is accompanied by other symptoms.

-Tachypnea is associated with a multitude of underlying conditions that directly affect the respiratory apparatus:
+Tachypnea is associated with a multitude of underlying conditions that directly affect the breathing system.

-Tachypnea is also a primary symptom of pain and stress in dogs, and is associated with painful conditions such as
+Tachypnea is also a primary symptom of pain and stress in dogs, and is associated with painful conditions.

-Tachypnea also occurs with any illness that lowers the pH of the blood:
+Tachypnea also occurs with any illness that raises acidity of the blood.